Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true, Otherwise, select No. To implement a hybrid cloud model, a company must first have a private cloud.
+### To implement a hybrid cloud model, a company must first have a private cloud.

 - [ ] Yes.
 - [x] No.